huseyin-karaca/semisup-da-simods/README.md

 ## Local Use (VS Code + LaTeX Workshop)

-A `.vscode/` folder is included with settings pre-configured for the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.
+A .vscode/ folder is included with settings pre-configured for the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.
 Build outputs are directed to `latex_output/`.

+A LaTeX distribution (e.g., MacTeX, TeX Live, or MiKTeX) must be installed on your system.
+The configuration assumes that `latexmk`, `pdflatex`, and `bibtex` are available in `/Library/TeX/texbin/` (default MacTeX path on macOS).

-No extra setup needed — open the folder in VS Code and compile `article.tex` or `supplement.tex` directly.
+No extra VS Code setup is required — open the folder in VS Code and compile `article.tex` or `supplement.tex` directly.

 ## Overleaf